Healthy Homes Assessment Korokoro

 Korokoro Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory for all Korokoro and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory in all Korokoro and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate the compliance with all Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.
+• Property managers and landlords have to keep records that prove the conformance to each Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.

-• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Beginning 1 July 2024